jazzband/django-admin-sortable/README.md

     change_form_template_extends = 'admin/change_form.html'
     change_list_template_extends = 'admin/change_list.html'

+If you need to extend the inline change form templates, you'll need to select the right one, depending on your version of Django.
+For Django 1.5.x or below, you'll need to extend one of the following:

+    templates/adminsortable/edit_inline/stacked-1.5.x.html
+    templates/adminsortable/edit_inline/tabular-inline-1.5.x.html

+For Django 1.6.x, extend:

+    templates/adminsortable/edit_inline/stacked.html
+    templates/adminsortable/edit_inline/tabular.html

 #### A Special Note About Stacked Inlines...
 The height of a stacked inline model can dynamically increase,